HADAS496/comics-and-Reaganomics-/index.md

 While Batman’s comics reflect some vital questions about how society views those with mental health issues and the effectiveness of the criminal justice system, it still leaves us one great riddle:
 ### Why Do DC Comics chooses to portray the Joker as the epitome of criminal insanity, the ultimate denizen of Arkham Asylum, despite compelling evidence pointing to his need for a traditional prison cell instead?
 By the 1980s, even the morally ambiguous Two-Face, a character torn between good and evil, finds himself unjustly categorized alongside the Joker in that infamous asylum instead of receiving the mental health treatment he desperately needs to rehabilitate.
 Is this a mere plot device, or does it reflect a deeper commentary on justice, morality, and the very nature of sanity within Gotham’s chaotic landscape?

+To conclude this epic journey, I will  argue that Arkham Asylum for the Criminally Insane was not created solely as a plot device (for else, why wouldn't they use the good old setting of prison?)-  rather, it seems to me that they were tryiing to make a point about criminals  during that time and the way they manipulate the system.
+Both the  Joker and Two-Face are not, in fact, insane at all.
+They plan their actions, they are very much aware to their environment.
+They are not out of touch with reality at all!